 Our aim is to provide an inclusive, personalised environment with support surrounding it that encompasses the needs of all of our students ensuring their time here gives them the skills and confidence for the next steps of their journey, be that not only in going on to secure their first choice destination, but also in playing a positive role within their community.

-Our amazing transition programme headed by Miss Oldfield (Katanga College Leader) and Ms Walker from September 2022 (Nubian College Leader) starts long before students actually enrol with us at Finham Park school in the September of Year 7.
+Our amazing transition programme headed by Mr Lawrie (Katanga College Leader) starts long before students actually enrol with us at Finham Park school in the September of Year 7.
 This ensures students and their parent/carers are not only well informed, but also start to get to know some friendly faces before they start with us.
 After our Open Evening these start with teacher/student ambassador visits to our local feeder primary schools.
-On 6 July 2022, students in Year 6 will attend an induction day for students with team building and well-being activities, get to know sessions, meeting your mentor and other students that will be in your mentor group and starting to get to know the school site and taster subject lessons.
-Letters will be sent to all parents before 6 July 2022 that will let you know which mentor group your child is in and how to set up ParentPay for purchasing food on Transition day.
+In July 2024, students in Year 6 will attend an induction day for students with team building and well-being activities, get to know sessions, meeting your mentor and other students that will be in your mentor group and starting to get to know the school site and taster subject lessons.
+Letters will be sent to all parents prior to Transition Day to inform you which mentor group your child is in and how to set up ParentPay for purchasing food on Transition day.
 Students should attend their transition day in their own clothes, not their primary school uniform.
-Our parents evening is on 29 June 2022 for our prospective Year 7’s to ensure Finham Park starts to become familiar to you before you start with us.
+Our parents evening is also in July 2024 from 6pm for our prospective Year 7s to ensure Finham Park School starts to become familiar to you before you start with us.
 We ensure the students mentor contacts the parents to start building the support network before the summer.